greenfork/greensky/posts/2020-04-25-how-to-write-a-blog,-part+1.md

 a programming blog afterall (HTML and CSS is not programming).
 I will tell you how to make it fast, simple and maintainable.

-This part is an introductory material, feel free to skip to part 2 (which will be a bit later) for more technical details.
+This part is an introductory material, feel free to skip to [part 2](2020-05-10-how-to-write-a-blog,-part+2.html) for more technical details.

 ## Existing solutions